Ohana House, Seven Mile Beach

 This build was certainly different, but Bellevarde always seems to rise to a challenge.
 Unlike Collaroy we were well off the beaten track, with a narrow, winding dirt road through 5 kilometres of rainforest.
 There was no three-phase power, sewer, town water or gas.

-Mike and the team (which included a majority of local craftsmen) lived and breathed the place for a solid 24 months for phase 1 and each was an absolute stickler for perfection.
+Mike and the team (which included a majority of local craftspeople) lived and breathed the place for a solid 24 months for phase 1 and each was an absolute stickler for perfection.
 An additional pavilion and a barn were built over the next 12 months.
 Despite the distances and lack of amenities, nothing was too much trouble and the energy was uniformly positive throughout.
 Mike's commitment to a project is something else—a number of times I remember Mike ringing to say in his humble way, "Are you sure you want to such and such?"
 You knew to listen to this and what he proposed as an alternative was always exactly what was needed.

 As Jennifer had been the inspiration for this project, it was only fitting that she take charge of, let's just call it, everything.
 She, project architect Leigh Hellyer from Virginia Kerridge and Mike formed a strong partnership with formidable problem-solving capability.
 On a project this size, you always expect the odd setback but this build was characterised by a steady drive, a strong team spirit, and no major problems.
 It was befitting for a house with such a playful design that the build itself was fun.